kualta/site/README.md

 Delivery is best effort: failures are logged as `newsletter_notification_failed` without addresses or credentials, and never prevent signup or unsubscribe.
 There is no queue or automatic retry.

+The same Discord webhook receives `Newsletter open detected` with the recipient and post title on the first recorded open of each delivery (including previews).
+The tracking pixel and Plunk open callbacks share an atomic `opened_at` update, so reloads, retries, and overlapping reports produce one alert.
+Existing opens are not replayed.
+Opens are estimates: email privacy proxies can preload images, and blocked images can hide a real open.